Design-and-Innovation-2023/Team10B/src/pages/about-us.md

 From left to right: Alastair Lee Ming Han, Koh Ding Yuan, Lua Zhi Zhan, Mathan S/O Nanthabala, Jared Teo, Ng Jin Rong Ronnie

+Our team reflection of this module can be found [here](/docs/team-reflection)

 ## EduCraft

 EduCraft is our product (Battlebot) that aims to empower students and educators by providing innovative and engaging educational robotics content.